 We all know that spending time in nature is good for the soul.
 But did you know that scientists are beginning to document that is it good for our bodies, brains and emotions, as well as the whole community?
-Some doctors are even prescribing time in nature for their patients!

 Recent scientific studies suggest that spending time in nature is really good for us.
 When we connect with nature, our breathing changes, we shed stress, we feel more focused.
 It helps us be more physically active, but it also does something to our bodies at the cellular level.
 Being in nature has been shown to help with depression, lower blood pressure and regulate cortisol, a stress hormone that affects our blood sugar levels, immune system, and blood flow.

-Here you will find ideas and resources to help your faith community connect with nature.
+On this page you will find ideas and resources to help your faith community connect with nature.

 The Connecting Nature Faith and Health guide is a tool for individuals and groups to connect spirituality with nature.
 You can use it for individual reflection as you spend time outdoors or you can use with a group from your house of worship or community.
 It intentionally draws from the scriptures and practices of all faiths and offers an opportunity for us to be enriched by the wisdom of other spiritual traditions.